Ahsan-ShakoorK/HP-by-Z-Unlock/energy_use_data.md

 Data Source: [Food and Agriculture Organization of the UN](https://www.fao.org/faostat/en/#data/GN)

 ## Introduction
-In recent years, climate change has gained significant momentum.
-The one key sources of CO2 emissions has been from energy usage.
-In this project, the CO2 emissions from specific energy sectors will be investigated.
+Climate change is a global challenge.
+There are multiple factors influencing climate change.
+CO2 emissions are one of them.
+The one key source of CO2 emissions has been from energy usage.
+In this project the CO2 emissions from specific energy sectors are investigated

 ## About the Dataset:
 - Provided by the [Food and Agriculture Organization of the UN](https://www.fao.org/faostat/en/#data/GN), the dataset used in this EDA has records covering approx. 50 years from 1970 to 2019.
 It holds a breakdown of CO2 emissions for a number of energy sectors from a myriad of countries.
 As it will become apparent, CO2 emissions from energy industries fluctuates over time and country to country.

 ## Methodology:
 - Firstly, the whole data was explored.
 Redundant Data was removed to simplify the analysis.
 There were no missing values however distribution of data is not evenly distributed due to multiple reasons i.e. energy usage fluctuations in different seasons and different parts of the globe, similarly there is huge difference in energy usage of different sectors.
 - We divide our EDA into two parts.
   - Part 1 is EDA on whole data
-  - Part 2 is EDA on Subcontinent Countries only
+  - Part 2 is EDA on Subcontinent Countries
 ## Part-1: EDA on Whole DataSet

 ### Step-1: Importing necessary Libraries